-Traditional strings and Unicode strings cannot be compared to each other for equality using =.
-Any comparison involving a Unicode string require a collator.
-To compare traditional and Unicode strings in any combination, use compareTo:collator:.
-Specifying nil for the collator uses the default collator.
+As mentioned above, Traditional strings and Unicode strings cannot be compared to each other for equality using =, when the repository is in Legacy String Comparison Mode.
+To compare traditional and Unicode strings in any combination, use compareTo:collator:, specifying nil for the collator to indicate the default collator.